Documentation

 Content-Type: application/json

-- Parameter -
+- Parameters -

 ips

-- An array of IPv4 and IPv6 addresses to lookup
+- An array of IPv4 and IPv6 addresses to lookup;

-For example, in order to lookup the IP addresses
+For example, in order to lookup the IP addresses:

 162.158.0.0